defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 and a super fast attack and super fast release, and a threshold below the average level of the signal.
 It should sound pretty awful and distorted.
-Now, back off the release (make it longer), and you should notice it starts to sound less awful and more like the special OTT "sound" (without boosting the highs as much).
+Now, back off the release (make it longer), and you should notice it starts to sound less awful and more like the special OTT "sound" except without boosting the highs as much.

 What's happening is that with an extremely fast attack and release, the compressor is essentially applying a distortion curve to the signal.
+For a very fast attack and release, the compressor is reacting and adjusting its gain at audible frequencies.
 If the attack and release were literally 1 sample long, it would be equivalent to a waveshaping distortion curve.
 As the release gets longer, the effect moves away from pure distortion into a region that's more like a mixture of distortion and compression.

 I use this a lot as a sound design trick on bass guitars and stuff like that, by putting the compressor *after* a reverb.
 If you like the particular kind of